|

 dined better anywhere else.
 The artistry of Daniel is, as we say

 in French, sans pareil (without equal).
+The virtuosity of l'Auberge

 du lac Morency is also characteristic of the lifestyle that is within